Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

+\end{conj} One could wonder why in Conjecture \ref{yalconj1} we wrote the bounds for $F_q(x,T), F^+_q(x,T)$ with $x^\eps$ instead of with $\log^2 x$ (as Theorem \ref{yalmodifiedcor} and Remark \ref{remark1} would suggest) and we limited the $q$-uniformity range to $q\leq x^{1-\eps}$.
+Both choices are due to the fact that with more daring assumptions we would obtain results that are in contradiction with the ones established by Friedlander--Granville \cite[pp.~365--366]{FriedlanderG1989} on the Montgomery and Elliott--Halberstam conjectures.

-\end{conj} We refine Theorem \ref{yalthmthm} by extending the allowed $T$-range.
-We are able to remove the logarithmic term from the lower bound for $T$ by utilizing the Goldston-Montgomery version of Montgomery-Vaughan's mean value theorem for Dirichlet series (see Lemma \ref{gmslem}), instead of the original version given in \cite{Montvaug}.
-Furthermore, correcting a typo in \cite{yal} as mentioned in Footnote \ref{foot_typo} also us to replace $\exp(x^{1/4})$ by $\exp(x^{3/4})$ in the upper bound for $T$. \begin{Thm} Let $\eps>0$.
+In Theorem \ref{yalmodifiedthm1} we extend the allowed $T$-range of Theorem \ref{yalthmthm}, as we show that the logarithmic term from the lower bound for $T$ can be removed by utilizing the Goldston--Montgomery version of Montgomery--Vaughan's mean value theorem for Dirichlet series (see Lemma \ref{gmslem}), instead of the original version given in \cite{Montvaug}.
+Furthermore, correcting a typo in \cite{yal} (see Footnote \ref{foot_typo} below on page \pageref{foot_typo}), we are able to replace $\exp(x^{1/4})$ by $\exp(x^{3/4})$ in the upper bound for $T$. \begin{Thm} Let $\eps>0$ be arbitrary and fixed.
 Under GRH, as \( x \to \infty \), we have